Neutron moderation spectrum considering inelastic scattering: Neutron moderation in absorbing media containing several sorts of nuclei

-where average-logarithmic energy decrement of inelastic scattering $\xi_{in}$ is introduced by analogy to standard neutron moderation theory (e.g., see~\cite{ref4, ref5, ref6, ref25}), but through inelastic neutron scattering law (\ref{eq50}).
-After performing calculations analogous to calculations preformed for $\xi_{el}$ in (\ref{eq25}), we obtain the following expression:
+where average-logarithmic energy decrement of inelastic scattering $\xi_{in}$ is introduced by analogy to standard neutron moderation theory (see e.g.~\cite{Feinberg1978, BartolomeyBat1989, Shirokov1998, Rusov2017}), but through inelastic neutron scattering law (\ref{eq50}).
+After performing calculations similar to calculations performed for $\xi_{el}$ in (\ref{eq25}), we obtain the following expression:

 Therefore, considering elastic and inelastic neutron scattering it is possible to obtain an expression for total moderating neutrons flux density:

 And the neutron spectrum will be defined by a standard expression: